 An environmentally friendly port

 The Port of Oslo has incorporated an environmental management system since 1997, to implement environmental sustainable principle in port operations.
-We have been certified according to ISO14001 since 2001, which entails dedicated work to identify and improve potential environmental impacts of port-associated activities.
-We are continuously working to ensure an environmentally friendly and safe port for our neighbours, customers and employees.
-We focus our efforts on the following environmental issues:
+The port has been certified according to ISO14001 since 2001, which entails dedicated work to identify and improve potential environmental impacts of port-associated activities.
+The Port Authority is continuously working to ensure an environmentally friendly and safe port for the neighbours, customers and employees.
+The Port Authority focus the efforts on the following environmental issues:

 - Reduce air pollution from berthed ships and shore-based activities